mcmilk/UniFi-HotSpot-Manager/README.md

-## UniFi HotSpot Manager
+# UniFi HotSpot Manager
-This is a HotSpot Manager like the default one of Ubiquiti.
-But it has some advantages and is easier to use ;)
+This is a HotSpot Manager like the default one of [UniFi Ubiquiti](https://unifi-sdn.ubnt.com/), but this one has some advantages and is easier to use.

-### Features
+## Features
-- allow different Usergroups via Voucher prefixes with just one Controller ;)
+- allow different Usergroups via Voucher prefixes with just one [Ubiquiti Controller] ;)
-- own user access control, no need for users to get real account on the Ubiquiti Controller
+- own user access control, no need for users to get a real admin account on the [Ubiquiti Controller]
 - variable printing, creating, filtering and deleting of vouchers
-- deleting multiple vouchers in just one step works, but the needed time is about one seconds per voucher :(
+- deleting multiple vouchers with _one click_ just works, but the needed time is about 0.8 seconds per voucher :(
-- blocking, unblocking and re-connecting of users (the default HotSpot system misses these functions)
+- blocking, unblocking and re-connecting of users (the default HotSpot system misses these functions, but the admin interface has, yes I know... but this is not for users)
 - ... a lot more, this is just the first writing of that README

 ## Included libraries